aivanova5/design/docs/auction.md

 The auction subsystem implements the following API.

+All agents must authenticate using an API token.
+This token is used to both verify the identity of the agent and the validity of the request made.
+For example, when an agent uses GET to obtain data about a device, the agent must use a valid token to verify its identity.
+The agent id is then used to verify that the agent is authorized to control the device in the request.

 ## `GET /auction/<bid_id>`

 The auction bid `GET` method allows reading of bids by device agents.